 An appropriate amount of lead time for implementation and testing should be provided in advance of implementation of the verification program.
-IICMVA recommends a testing period of no less than

-(nine) 9 months be established to provide that insurance carriers and jurisdictions can ensure a fully functional verification program.
+IICMVA recommends a testing period of no less than nine (9) months be established to provide that insurance companies and jurisdictions can ensure a fully functional verification program.